Jay Taylor's notes

 Our investigator observed rodent feces throughout your facility:

 ...4.
-Your firm failed to prepare batch production and control records with complete information relating to the production and control of each batch of drug product produced (21 CFR 211.188).
+Your firm failed to prepare batch production and control records with complete information relating to the production and control of each batch of drug product produced (21 CFR 211.188)."Hey, that's a FDA inspector - better keep altering that analytical report!"
+I would love to know the context behind that one.

 Our investigator requested batch records for OTC drug product lots distributed to the United States, including [redacted] Ointment and [redacted].
 You were unable to provide batch records.